romkatv/hcproxy/README.md

 # hcproxy
 **hcproxy** is a lightweight forward HTTP proxy that implements just one HTTP method -- `CONNECT`.
 It can be used to proxy HTTPS (but not unencrypted HTTP) traffic.

+With decent network drivers tunneling is zero copy, which makes `hcproxy` fast and efficient.
+The price for this is 6 file descriptors per connection (client socket, server socket and two pipes).

 ## Requirements

 *  To compile: C++17 compiler.